arch/DynamicRuleEngine/README.md

     ```
   - dsl supports **match** the `unknown key name` in case like
     > The total number of payer details whoever accessed is greater than `100`, or the access COUNT of
-    > one same payer details is greater than `10` within a 4 hours period at nighttime 00:00:00 ~ 06:00:00
-    > is greater than 200$ - trigger an alert.”
+    > one same payer details is greater than `10` - trigger an alert.”

     ```scala
     ("a.b.c" value have any matches ( ? > 10)) || ("a.b.c" have size >= 100)